anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 2.22-40** is the account of the child Jesus being presented in the temple, and concludes by saying that 'The child grew and became strong'. **Malachi 3.1-5** says that 'the Lord whom you seek will suddenly come to his temple', to 'purify'. **Psalm 24.[1-6] 7-10** calls for the 'gates' and 'doors' to be 'lifted up' so that the 'Lord', the 'King of glory', 'may come in' [and also speaks of the need for 'clean hands and pure hearts']. **Hebrews 2.14-18** speaks of Jesus sharing 'flesh and blood', and then doing the work of the (heavenly) temple, as 'a merciful and faithful high priest in the service of God, to make a sacrifice of atonement for the sins of the people'.

 # Ordinary Time

+The Gospel readings during Ordinary Time work semicontinuously through the central portions of Matthew, Mark and Luke.
+(The series really begins in Epiphany 3 in the RCL: see above.)
+Details of omitted passages will included below, but it is worth noting which passages are included from the opening chapters.

+Year A

+* Matthew 1.1-17: omitted.
+* Matthew 1.18-25: set for Advent 4 (and Joseph of Nazareth).
+* Matthew 2.1-12: set for Epiphany.
+* Matthew 2.13-23: set for Christmas 1 (and 2.13-18 for Holy Innocents).
+* Matthew 3.1-12: set for Advent 2.
+* Matthew 3.13-17: set for Epiphany 1.
+* Matthew 4.1-11: set for Lent 1.
+* Matthew 4.12-23: set for Epiphany 3 (and 4.18-22 for Andrew).
+* Matthew 5.1-12: set for All Saints' Day (NB: RCL Epiphany 4).

+Year B

+Year C

+* Luke 1.1-25: omitted.
+* Luke 1.26-38: set for Advent 4, Year B (and for the Annunciation).
+* Luke 1.39-56: set for Advent 4 (omitting verse 56), and 1.46-55 (the Magnificat) as the canticle for Advent 3 or 4.
+(1.39-56 is also set for the Visit of the Blessed Virgin Mary to Elizabeth, and 1.46-56 for the Blessed Virgin Mary.)
+* Luke 1.57-80: omitted from the main lectionary, but 1.68-79 (the Benedictus) is included as the canticle for Advent 2 (and 1.57-66, 80 is set for the Birth of John the Baptist).
+* Luke 2.1-20: set for Christmas (I and II).
+* Luke 2.15-21: set for Christmas 1, Year B (and for the Naming and Circumcision of Jesus).
+* Luke 2.22-40: set for Epiphany 4, and for Candlemas (and 2.33-35 for Mothering Sunday).
+* Luke 2.41-52: set for Christmas 1.
+* Luke 3.1-6: set for Advent 2.
+* Luke 3.7-22: 3.7-18 set for Advent 3, and 3.15-17, 21, 22 for Epiphany 1 (3.19, 20: see Mark 6.14-29).
+* Luke 3.23-38: omitted.
+* Luke 4.1-13: set for Lent 1.
+* Luke 4.14-24: 4.14-21 set for Epiphany 3, and 4.16-24 for Bible Sunday (NB: RCL Epiphany 4).
+* Luke 4.25-30: omitted (NB: RCL Epiphany 4).
+* Luke 4.31-37: see Mark 1.21-28.
+* Luke 4.38-44: see Mark 1.29-39.

 ## Sunday between 4 and 10 February (Proper 1)*